kevinfjbecker/wordle-toolkit/readme.md

 # Wordle Toolkit

-A lightweight tool that reads a JSON file with guesses and responses and returns possible solutions for a Wordle.wo
+A lightweight tool that reads a JSON file with guesses and responses and returns possible solutions for a Wordle.

 ## How to run it